universal-ctags/ctags/docs/optlib.rst

 .. _guest-regex-flag:

-Running a guest parser with ``_guest`` regex flag
+Scheduling a guest parser with ``_guest`` regex flag
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ..
 NOT REVIEWED YET

 With ``_guest`` regex flag, you can run a parser (a guest parser) on an
 area of the current input file.
-See ":ref:`Applying a parser to specified areas of input file (guest/host) <host-guest-parsers>`"
-about the concept of the guest parser.
+See ":ref:`host-guest-parsers`" about the concept of the guest parser.

 The ``_guest`` regex flag specifies a *guest spec*, and attaches it to
 the associated regex pattern.